 The suite of data and tools from the ORM have been applied to a range of research problems and decision scenarios.
-Since the start of this project, over 6 terabytes of authoritative data have been collected and incorporated into EDX.
-Several of the ORM tools and models are under final testing and will undergo external reviews before they are released on EDX.
-A patent application has been made as the result of these tools, models, and products.
+Since the start of this project, more than six terabytes of authoritative data have been collected and incorporated into EDX and GeoCube.
+BLOSOM, VGM and CSIL have been released via EDX.
+The remaining tools and models are under final testing and will undergo external reviews before they are released.
+Four of the tools (BLOSOM, CSIL, SWIM and STA) have trademarks and VGM has a copyright.
+In addition, journal publications and technical reports on BLOSOM, VGM, STA, CIAM and CSIL have been published, with links to manuscripts located here: https://edx.netl.doe.gov/ offshore/research-products/.

-Several tools and models from the ORM have been applied at NETL to evaluate and reduce risks associated with extreme offshore hydrocarbon development.
-Analyses are being performed to predict subsurface geologic properties, such as pressure, temperature, porosity, and permeability in offshore regions for which there is little or no data.
-Using data from EDX and GeoCube coupled with the STA and VGM, these predictions will help fill knowledge gaps, reduce geologic uncertainty, and support decision-making needs for a range of industry, regulatory, and research stakeholders (Figure 2).
+Tools and models from the ORM have been applied at NETL to evaluate and reduce risks associated with extreme offshore hydrocarbon development.
+Analyses are being performed to predict subsurface geologic properties such as pressure, temperature, porosity and permeability in offshore

 Figure 2.
-Example of an Offshore Risk Model analysis to reduce subsurface uncertainty.
-In this analysis ORM tools and data were used to predict the subsurface pressure gradient (psi/100 ft) within Pliocene sands in the Gulf of Mexico (color scale).
+Example of an ORM analysis to reduce subsurface uncertainty.
+In this analysis, ORM tools and data were used to predict the subsurface pressure gradient (psi/100 ft) within Pliocene sands in the Gulf of Mexico (color scale).
 In addition, the variability of those predicted pressure gradient values (grid cell sizes) are shown simultaneously to help constrain uncertainty about the system.
-This analysis used a combination of EDX, GeoCube, STA, and VGM components of the ORM.
+This analysis used a combination of EDX, GeoCube, STA and VGM components of the ORM.